There seems to be a phobia for almost everything these days, but one that took us by surprise is a fear of toilets.

 - being confined in a small space.

 Many individuals will ‘hang on’ until they get home rather than use public amenities, Dr Knowles says.
-Others who fear ‘losing control’ plan their outings meticulously to ensure that they are never far from a toilet.
+Others who fear ‘losing control’ plan their outings meticulously to ensure they are never far from a toilet.

 According to the researcher’s website, toiletanxiety.org, the fear has been given several medical names, depending on the individual’s specific concern.